Akikaze/Stacklack/README.md

 # Stacklack
-Grails TP

-This project is a fake copy of Stack Overflow called Stacklack.
+This project is a fake copy of Stack Overflow called Stacklack developped with Grails.

 # Installation